nitrico/LastAdapter/README.md

 </layout>
 ```

 **It is important that all the item types have the same variable name**, in this case "item".
-This name is passed to the adapter builder as BR.variableName, in this case BR.item
+This name is passed to the adapter builder as BR.variableName, in this case BR.item:

 #### Java